| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 GeoNetwork.

-A list of GeoRasters
+rastersA list of GeoRasters objects.

-Character.
-A file path to the mean risk index raster.
+me_outCharacter.
+A file path to where the mean habitat connectivity raster is saved.

-Character.
-A file path to the difference raster.
+diff_outCharacter.
+A file path to where the difference raster is saved.

-Character.
-A file path to the variance raster.
+var_outCharacter.
+A file path to where the variance raster is saved.

 A class to represent raster vis-a-vis risk indices.
 This class encapsulates the results of apply dispersal models and metrics.

-SpatRaster.
-A spatial raster representing host density.
+habitat_densitySpatRaster.
+A spatial raster representing habitat density.

-List.
+rastersList.
 List of raster representing risk indices.
-These are of type GeoModels
+These are of type GeoModels.

-Boolean.
-True if contains GlobalRast
+globalBoolean.
+True if contains GlobalRast object, False otherwise.

-This function returns a list of geographical scales set in global and custom extent in parameters.yaml
+This function returns a list of geographical scales set in global and custom extent in parameters.yaml.

-geoscale_param(gparams = load_parameters())
+geoscale_param(gparams = load_parameters())geoscale_param(gparams = load_parameters())

 gparams |